In praise of the colour yellow

 Clouded yellows (Colias) are colourful members of Coliadinae, called sulphurs or yellows, a subfamily of butterflies, counting about 300 species worldwide, within the huge family whites (Pieridae).

-Mating pair of eastern pale clouded yellow (Colias erate ssp. lativitta), Langtang National Park, central Nepal.
-This species is found from south-eastern Europe, across Asia to Japan and Taiwan, and in Africa south to Somalia.
-Subspecies lativitta is restricted to the Himalaya.
+Mating pair of eastern pale clouded yellow, of the subspecies lativitta, Langtang National Park, central Nepal.
+This subspecies is restricted to the Himalaya.
 (Photo copyright © by Kaj Halberg)

 O!
 Where shall I my true-love find?

 Tell me, ye jovial sailors, tell me true,